 Generally, our reports will flag any computers with less than 8GB of RAM.
 This is a minimum baseline for good performance.
 However, users who open a lot of programs (especially large spread sheets, video editing software, and/or multiple browser windows) may find that even 8GB is not enough and their computers seem sluggish at times.

-Conversely, if a user is not experiencing slowness or lag time, then they are probably fine with the amount of RAM they have, even if our report says it's less than the recommended amount.
+Conversely, if a user is not experiencing slowness or lag time, then they are probably fine with the amount of RAM they have, even if our report says it's less than the ideal amount.

 I would suggest that you ask your team if they are experiencing any slowness.
 If so, please report back to us on which ones have this problem, and we will investigate the option of adding more RAM to each of those computers.
 It would require a visit to install the component. but it should not take very long.
 RAM is generally not expensive either.